paullegrand/docs/tutorial/configure.md

-# 2. Configure & Build Your Content
+# 2. Configure & Create Your Content

 You now officially have a working local Craft CMS install!